-In fact, about 80 per cent of Singaporeans live in HDB public housing.
+About 80 per cent of Singaporeans live in HDB public housing.
 However, this property is only available for the citizens.

-This is a type of public-private hybrid property.
+It is a type of public-private hybrid property.
 That’s because HDB issues ECs, but features design and facilities akin to a private condominium.

 This type of property is the luxurious version of an HDB flat.
-It is also a popular choice among expats, as they don’t have restrictions on foreign ownership.
+It is also a popular choice among ex-pats, as they don’t have restrictions on foreign ownership.

 A landed house comes with a lot.
-It is definitely incomparable with a condo or an HDB flat, although it requires huge maintenance.
+It is incomparable with a condo or an HDB flat, although it requires huge maintenance.

 So you have your desired area and type of property in mind.
 The next thing you need to do is determine how much you can afford.

 When calculating how much you can afford, always consider the following:

 Besides, you need to include other government fees and duties in your computation.
 For a more thorough calculation, it is best to seek the advice of a professional property agent.